RimaHinn/CapstoneIBMDataScience/README.md

-#### This repository contains files for the capstone project/final course for the IBM Professional Data Science Certification.
+#### This repository contains files for the Applied Data Science Capstone of the IBM Professional Data Science Certification.

-I completed this capstone project after completing the following courses in this certification:
+I completed this capstone after completing the following courses in this certification:

 - What is Data Science?
 - Tools for Data Science